AbhishekPatil313/abhishek-patil-myntra-clone/README.md

 ## Implemented the add to cart functionality and managed the state using __redux-tookit__.

 ## Getting Started
-hello this is the game
+this is hhe final warning from a god!!

 First, install the dependencies: